As you develop your ideal customer profile, how do you know if it is realistic?

 The Lean Start-Up is a great book to help you understand why and how to test your buyer personas (it refers to persona modes as customer archetypes).
 You could waste a lot of resources (time, money, people, choosing the wrong tech, designing a bad website, creating the wrong content) because you build it all without ever questioning how well you really know how your customer buys and how you will find out.

 Even if you are able to objectively and effectively interview your buyers, you should treat everything as an assumption until you are able to test and prove it's merit.
-This is how you continously learn more about your buyer's mindset.
+This is how you continuously learn more about your buyer's mindset.

 Can You Apply the Lean Start-Up Methodology to Buyer Persona Development?